Skip to content

 By Justin DeMarchiJanuary 21, 20265 min read

 Looking backward first answers those questions better than any strategy session.
+The logic applies whether your channel is LinkedIn, a newsletter, a podcast, or anywhere else you publish regularly.

 A content audit is a structured review of what you have published, with the goal of identifying patterns you cannot see post by post.